-The Health Resources & Services Administration (HRSA) definition of telehealth is accurate and comprehensive: "...the use of electronic information and telecommunication technologies to support long-distance clinical health care, patient and professional health-related education, public health, and health administration".
-This guide primarily focuses on the "support long-distance clinical health care" portion of the definition, focusing on Medicare.
+The Health Resources & Services Administration (HRSA) definition of telehealth is succinct and accurate: "Telehealth is defined as the use of electronic information and telecommunication technologies to support long-distance clinical health care, patient and professional health-related education, health administration, and public health."

 Per the Centers for Medicare & Medicaid Services (CMS), telehealth requires interactive audio and a video telecommunications system that permits real-time communication between the clinician at the distant site and the patient at the originating site.
-The exceptions are Alaska and Hawaii, where asynchronous technology or store and forward - defined as the transmission of medical information to the distant site and reviewed later by the physician or practitioner - is permitted in federal telemedicine demonstration programs.
-CMS further narrows telehealth service delivery by the ~ 110 services and codes in the CMS List of Telehealth Services.
-See Appendix A - 2021 Category 1 Telehealth Code
+The exceptions are Alaska and Hawaii, where asynchronous technology or store and forward -